Books & publications

 “Letters in Canada 2017: Established Fiction,” University of Toronto Quarterly, Summer 2019.

-“Cyberculture and Ethics in Generation A and Super Sad True Love Story,” The (Un)Certain Future of Empathy in Posthumanism, Cyberculture and Science Fiction, Inter-Disciplinary Press, ebook, ed.
-Elsa Bouet, forthcoming, 13p.
+“Cyberculture and Ethics in Generation A and Super Sad True Love Story,” The (Un)Certain Future of Empathy in Posthumanism, Cyberculture and Science Fiction, ed.
+Elsa Bouet, Leiden, Netherlands: Brill, ebook, 2015, 41-53.

 “Letters in Canada 2013: Emergent Fiction,” University of Toronto Quarterly 84:3 (Summer 2015): 1-24.